 Eye-Catching Murals in Kingston: Jamaica's Creative Capital

-Whether these works of art briefly impact you on your morning commute or are the perfect backdrop for a fire IG post, there is an array of murals to discover and fall in love with in the city!
+Whether these works of art briefly impact you on your morning commute or are the perfect backdrop for an Instagram post, there are an array of murals to discover and fall in love with in the city!

-Personally, my deep appreciation and interest in street art and mural culture was ignited when I lived in Montréal.
+Personally, my deep appreciation and interest in street art and mural culture ignited when I lived in Montréal, Canada.
 It seemed that no matter where I turned, there was a new art installation to indulge in or to brighten up an icy, cold winter day.
 This environment not only inspired me but made me feel more inclined to explore the city!

 Upon reflection, I realised that this culture actually isn't uncommon to our island and capital city.
 Street art has been a significant part of Jamaican culture and is simply another form in which it manifests.
-Unfortunately, it just hasn't always been deemed as 'palatable', 'acceptable' or 'aesthetically pleasing' enough.
+Unfortunately, it just hasn't always been deemed as palatable, acceptable or aesthetically pleasing enough.
 It's important to recognize that this isn't as recent of a phenomenon as it may seem.
-This time it's just being encouraged and invested in.
+This time it's just being invested in and popularised.